Tango43/PastesAnalyser/README.md

 The idea is to feed pastes either from pystemon or the CIRCL feed and searching for keywords using the existing ELK Suite.

-Pystemon can be found at https://github.com/cvandeplas/pystemon I however recommand trying to contact the CIRCL about getting access to their superior feed.
+Pystemon can be found at https://github.com/cvandeplas/pystemon

+I however recommend trying to contact the CIRCL about getting access to their superior feed.
+This is done over ZMQ, which logstash supports through an external app.

 # Visualisation